mihirwadhwa27/mihirwadhwa27.github.io/_projects/student-launch/index.md

 The payload was based on the Cosmic Watch Muon Detector, which uses a plastic scintillator to produce photons when hit by cosmic rays.
 These photons are detected by a silicon photomultiplier (SiPM), then amplified by a custom circuit and recorded by an ESP32-based microcontroller.
 The entire system ran on battery power to operate independently during flight.
 ## Design
 The design used Commercial Off-The-Shelf (COTS) parts to simplify construction and improve reliability.
 All sensors and electronics communicated over an I²C line, and the structure was made entirely from aluminum for strength and light weight.
-Although the payload was not built because our team leader was unavailable for the next meeting, the project gave me experience in electronics integration, sensor design, and scientific data collection systems.
+Although the payload was not built because our team leader was unavailable for the next meeting, the project gave me experience in designing for small spaces and integrating electronics.